The DKAN based research data platform INPTDAT is currently hosted by

 Each dataset can be identified, cited and shared by using the DOI (Digital Object Identifier) name.

 Note that INPTDAT is under continuous development and your valuable suggestions and comments will help us to make the system better.
-You can use the web interface and provide us feedback here about your user experience.
+Please provide feedback about your user experience by e-mail: wissenschafts-itinp-greifswald [punkt] de.

 The Plasma Metadata Schema (Plasma-MDS) is used to support the findability and reusability of datasets published with INPTDAT.
-A documentation of this metadata schema can be found in St. Franke et al. (2019) arXiv:1907.07744.
+A documentation of this metadata schema can be found in St. Franke et al., Sci.
+Data 7, 439 (2020).
 It is intended to review Plasma-MDS after an initial phase of growing usage and to extend it further according to the requirements in the community.

-Plasma-MDS aims to support the standardized documentation of research data in the field of low-temperature plasma physics and plasma medicine.
+Plasma-MDS aims to support the standardized documentation of research data in the field of plasma science and technology.
 In accordance with typical plasma processes and applications, the schema contains metadata fields to collect annotations about plasma source, plasma medium, and plasma target.
 Furthermore, metadata for the respectively applied diagnostic and modelling/simulation methods are collected.
 Finally, resource metadata fields are included to describe the individual digital objects belonging to the dataset.

 With this, Plasma-MDS supports research data management in accordance with the FAIR data principles.
 So far, it is implemented in the research data repository of the Research Department Plasmas with Complex Interactions at Ruhr Universität Bochum (https://rdpcidat.rub.de) and in the INPTDAT data platform.